A Mac category report

 Bongo Cat

-Free · Steam · Windows stable · Mac experimental
+Free to play · Steam · Windows + macOS · paid DLC/items

-If you want the Bongo-Cat-specific vibe and are willing to live with an experimental Mac build, try it.
-If you want a native macOS app that was designed for macOS from the start, Paw-Paw is the alternative.
+If you want the Bongo-Cat-specific vibe and are fine with Steam, try it.
+If you want a direct-download macOS app that was designed for Mac from the start, Paw-Paw is the alternative.
 See our Bongo Cat for Mac page for a direct comparison.

 Steam — Bongo Cat